What Are Collagen Peptides? Your Complete Guide to Collagen Supplements

 What’s the difference between collagen and gelatin?

 The difference is that gelatin forms a jiggly gel when it’s dissolved in hot liquid and cooled.
-Bulletproof Collagen Protein is hydrolyzed a step further so it mixes easily into hot or cold liquids without gelling when it cools.
+Bulletproof Collagen Peptides are hydrolyzed a step further so it mixes easily into hot or cold liquids without gelling when it cools.

 What supplements can I add to my collagen for skin health?

 What does “hydrolyzed collagen” mean?

 You break down your food into smaller parts by chewing it, and then it gets broken down into even smaller particles in your stomach so your body can use all the nutrients.
 Like digestion, hydrolysis converts collagen into smaller molecules.
 These molecules are easier to absorb into your body.

-How do I pick the best collagen protein supplement?
+How do I pick the best collagen peptides supplement?

-You’ll find collagen protein powder in tons of different products, like powders and protein bars.
+You’ll find collagen peptides powder in tons of different products, like powders and bars.
 But before you start chowing down on collagen beauty elixirs and collagen muffins, ask yourself these questions:

 - Does the collagen come from pasture-raised animals?
 When you buy products made from grass-fed animals, you support happy cows that spent most of their lives in pasture.

 - Does it have any fillers?
 Look at the label to make sure it doesn’t include any unnecessary additives.
 The ingredients list on unflavored collagen peptides should list hydrolyzed collagen powder—not artificial junk.